Policy and Procedures

 If it is necessary to cancel your scheduled appointment we require that you call us 48 hours prior to your appointment time.

 Travel to schools, nursing homes, child care centres, kindergartens or client homes located outside the Healesville township, will incur a travel fee in addition to our therapy session fee.
+Beyond Speech charges for both time (labour cost) and km travelled when a member of our team travel to and from a client's school, home, kinder or childcare.
+You will be quoted the maximum possible fee that may apply however, wherever possible, we share the travel fee with any other clients seen at each visit.
 We will discuss this with you at the time of your booking.
-For NDIS clients, specific travel fees apply, consistent with NDIS Price Guides.

 Privacy and Health Information Collection

-Beyond Speech is an independent practice under the ownership of Andrea Houlihan.
+Beyond Speech is an independent practice under the ownership of Beyond Speech Pty Ltd.

-You may contact Beyond Speech by writing to Office 5, 5-7 Green Street, Healesville VIC 3777, by emailing or by calling 0417 035 016.
+You may contact Beyond Speech by writing to Level 1, 274 Maroondah Hwy, Healesville VIC 3777, by emailing email@example.com or by calling 0417 035 016.
 You have the right to gain access to the information held by Beyond Speech about you.

 Beyond Speech needs to collect information about you for the primary purpose of providing quality treatment.
 In order to fully assess, diagnose and treat you, we need to collect some personal information from you.
 This information will also be used for the administrative purposes of running the practice such as billing you or through an insurer or compensation agency.
 Information will be used within the practice for handover when another speech pathologist will be providing you with ongoing assistance.